oncody/civ-board-game-2010/README.md

     * Culture event cards

 ## City Management Phase
-Players take turns doing this phase
+This phase is done in turns.
+The first player fully completes this phase before it passes to the next person.

 At any time during this phase, you may pay to advance on the culture track as many times as you want